 Long story short, always do big tasks when your energy is naturally higher.

-But in some situations (normally in an office), that is not possible or feasible.
+In some situations (normally in an office), that is not possible or feasible.

-It’s not practical, management probably wouldn’t allow it.
+It’s not practical.
+Management probably wouldn’t allow it.

-You can’t just stand up, and have a nap when your tired when you have to finish that project by 2pm.
+You can’t just stand up, and have a nap when your tired, when you have to finish that project by 2pm.

 Not if you value your job.